What Makes a Great Dashboard?

 So, let’s now look at the elements of a great dashboard.

 We have talked previously about the Balanced Scorecard methodology, which provides information about business performance measures and KPIs.
 The business performance dashboard gathers together this broad set of business performance markers and presents them visually and intuitively within their context.
 This attribute of context is the key to success, with the dashboard transforming raw data into user-friendly information that is easy to assess, digest and analyse.

 Crucially, a good dashboard relies on simplicity.
 It will not resort to a confusing mix of front-page charts, dials, gauges, barometers and other visual presentation methods.
 After all, its purpose is to flag up key outcomes and trends to aid good management decision-making.

-The dashboard below has been rendered directly from a QuickScore system.
-It is not an image.
+The dashboard below can be rendered directly from a QuickScore system.
 One of the benefits of using a dashboarding system or KPI software is the ability to display dashboards on the internet, intranet or local TV screens.

 How are dashboards created?